luvies/lazy/README.md

 After you have done this, the full power of the module is available to play with.

 ## Examples
 The aim of the modules is to support the full suite of Linq methods the C# provides, as it covers a large surface area with the possible use-cases.
 Not only does it aim to provide them, it aims to act like them.
-Nothing is is executed until you call the iterator and start walking through the items of the list.
+Nothing is is executed until you call the iterator and start walking through the elements of the list.
 Here's a small example:

 ```ts
 const evenSquares = lazy.range(0, 1000).where(i => i % 2 === 0).select(i => i ** 2);